Megumi-X/BodyGen/README.md

     <br>
 <p>

-Please refer to the [project webpage](genesisorigin.github.io) for more visualization results.
+Please refer to this [webpage](https://genesisorigin.github.io) for more visualization results.

 ## Pretrained Models
 We also provide pretrained models in `Genesis/pretrained_models` for visualization.